Care home visiting

-We are following and reviewing government guidance to make sure that we are able to respond to the latest advice.
-We are working closely with our partners and providers to ensure they are following infection control advice and continue to deliver safe care.
-We are then able to prioritise those most at risk, and in need of care and support services.
+We are following and reviewing government guidance to ensure we are able to respond to the latest advice.
+We are working closely with our care providers to ensure they are following infection control guidelines, so they are able to deliver safe care, and that together we can continue to fulfill our duties under the Care Act to provide appropriate services.

 Where individuals have made their own private care arrangements, or employ personal assistants and have concerns about their future care provision, the same advice applies.
 Any concerns should be reported through Contact Warrington, please call 01925 443322.

 All planned respite care is being reviewed and only critical respite will continue.
-Please contact your social work team directly if you have any queries.
+Please contact your social worker directly if you have any queries.
 We will do our best to continue supporting carers as much as possible through our carers support services.

-Supported accommodation providers will be continuing to provide their service, while taking actions necessary to reduce the risk of infection to service users.
+Supported accommodation providers are continuing to provide their service, while taking actions necessary to reduce the risk of infection to service users.
 We will also be discussing with providers the arrangements to support individuals if services are significantly disrupted.
-All queries should be directed to your social work team directly.
+All queries should be directed to your social worker directly.

 We have established a ‘safe and well’ service, working with our community partners, to support vulnerable residents who would benefit from wellbeing checks.

-While we are working closely with our care providers and other agencies to minimise disruption to our services, we are also asking for the support of individuals and their families to try to ensure that together, those who are most vulnerable, can receive the care they need and are effectively safeguarded.
+While we are working closely with our care providers, the voluntary sector, and other agencies to minimise disruption to our services, we are also asking for the support of individuals and their families to try to ensure that together, those who are most vulnerable, can receive the care they need and are effectively safeguarded.

 To report a concern, please call 01925 443322.

-As more information emerges, recommendations may change, so keep up to date with the national guidance on the gov.uk website, as this is updated regularly.
+As more information emerges, recommendations may change, so keep up to date with the national guidance on the government's website, as this is updated regularly.